 - tgchan is a website that combines Dungeons & Dragons with Twitch Plays Pokémon.
 As such, there are some games that involve usurpation:

 - Dive Quest is the story of a deposed prince who seeks to take back his kingdom from the king who usurped his father.
 Violently.
 All requests to end this without directly murdering the new king and queen have been put down.
 Played With, as Muschio went from trying to become The Antichrist to trying to become The Emperor, so he doesn't want to usurp them from their position - he wants to take over the continent and then execute the king and queen himself.

 - Usurper Princess is the story of the 15th in line to Mossland (and others, including the 4th in line to Ramshead and a multibillionaire's daughter) who intend to plot, murder, and slaughter their way to the top, or at least mostly to the top.

 - Nightmare Moon, who removed her own sister from play to obtain the throne and then some.

 - Fire Lord Ozai from Avatar: The Last Airbender had his wife assassinate his father, so that he could take the throne from the actual Crown Prince, Iroh.
 (Iroh, having lost his son, was too devastated to fight back).
-At the end of the series, Iroh had the chance to take his rightful place as Fire Lord, but he wasn't interested, and feels his time for that is long past.
+At the end of the series, Iroh has the chance to take his rightful place as Fire Lord, but he isn't interested, and feels his time for that is long past.
 Zuko takes the position.